 To the Board of Directors and Shareholders of Citicore Energy REIT Corp.
-(Formerly Enfinity Philippines Renewable Resources Inc.) (A subsidiary of Citicore Renewable Energy Corporation) 11F Rockwell Santolan Town Plaza 276 Col. Bonny Serrano Avenue San Juan City, Metro Manila
+(A subsidiary of Citicore Renewable Energy Corporation) 11F Rockwell Santolan Town Plaza 276 Col. Bonny Serrano Avenue San Juan City, Metro Manila

-We have audited the financial statements of Citicore Energy REIT Corp. (formerly Enfinity Philippines Renewable Resources Inc.) (the "Company") as at and for the year ended December 31, 2023, on which we have rendered the attached report dated March 19, 2024.
+We have audited the financial statements of Citicore Energy REIT Corp. (the "Company") as at December 31, 2024 and 2023 and for each of the three years in the period ended December 31, 2024, on which we have rendered the attached report dated March 25, 2025.
 The supplementary information shown in Schedules A, B, C, D, E, F, and G, Reconciliation of Retained Earnings Available for Dividend Declaration and the Map showing the relationships between and among the Company and its ultimate parent company, middle parent, subsidiaries or co-subsidiaries, and associates, as additional components required by Revised Rule 68 of the SRC, are presented for purposes of filing with the Securities and Exchange Commission and are not required parts of the basic financial statements.
-Such supplementary information is the responsibility of management and has been subjected to auditing procedures applied in the audit of the basic financial statements.
-In our opinion, the supplementary information has been prepared in accordance with Revised Rule 68 of the SRC.
+Such supplementary information is the responsibility of management and has been subjected to auditing procedures applied in the audits of the basic financial statements.
+In our opinion, the supplementary information has been prepared in accordance with Revised Rule 68 of the SRC .